stefphd/SBBMicro/README.md

 This repository contains the source code for the self-balancing-bike micro-controller unit (Teensy 4.1-based 🚀️).
 The introduction shows the files and folders contained in this repository and how they are organized, the prerequisites necessary, and the procedures to be used in order to build and upload the code, to generate the documentation, and to automatically generate the control-algorithm code from the Simulink model (using matlab tools).

+Windows is officially supported, although compilation is also implemented for Linux.
+MacOS is NOT supported.

 ## Files

 Files: